searls/conf-talk-ideas/everything-you-know-about-the-gil-is-wrong.md

-# Everything You Know About the GIL is Wrong -- RubyConf 2015
+# Everything You Know About the GIL is Wrong

+Conferences: RubyConf 2015

 ## Title